-- H.I.T. can also unnecessarily cause exercise induced Asthma and exercise induced Rhabdomyolysis (i.e. when muscle protein leaks into the blood stream and causes acute renal failure, blood clotting, abnormal heart rhythm due to elevation of blood potassium).
+- H.I.T. can also unnecessarily cause exercise-induced asthma and exercise-induced rhabdomyolysis (i.e., when muscle protein leaks into the blood stream and causes acute renal failure, blood clotting, and abnormal heart rhythm due to elevation of blood potassium).

-Therefore, if you are intent on benefitting from what can be a highly beneficial form of serious exercise, done properly and under adequate supervision, H.I.T. can be highly beneficial.
-Please keep in mind though, these crucial steps when doing H.I.T. training to ensure you reach your goals in a healthy, progressive and a sustainable way, as follows:
+Therefore, if you are intent on benefiting from what can be a highly beneficial form of serious exercise, done properly and under adequate supervision, H.I.T. can be highly beneficial.
+Please keep in mind, though, these crucial steps when doing H.I.T. training to ensure you reach your goals in a healthy, progressive, and sustainable way, as follows:

 - Is the exercise routine comfortable for your body to execute with proper technique?

-- Adhere to a plan of healthy and adequate eating as much as you take care in following a supervised progressive plan of safe and properly supervised H.I.T.
-Do not be tempted by lures of offers of “free” or quick fix exercises or diets that promise you instant results, or simply look “cool”.
+- Adherence to a healthy and adequate eating plan is as important as adhering to a supervised progressive plan of safe and properly supervised H.I.T.
+Do not be tempted by the lures of offers of “free” or quick-fix exercises or diets that promise you instant results or simply look “cool.”
 If it sounds too good to be true, it probably is!

-Above all be patient, and remember that in order to help you achieve your short and long term health and fitness goals – it will not happen overnight.
-Once you are engaged in a long term commitment to your health and life fitness, and understand that good health and fitness is a way of living that you must embrace for the rest of your life, with adequate education, training, and knowledge, will come this power, – the power for you to make the best and smartest choices for your health.
-Invest in living healthy with exercise appropriate to you, and you alone, healthy and clean eating, adequate rest and recovery, and you can then reap the most benefits of a suitable H.I.T. program for you, whether you want to beat your competition or achieve other personal fitness and health goals.
+Above all, be patient, and remember that in order to help you achieve your short- and long-term health and fitness goals, it will not happen overnight.
+Once you are engaged in a long-term commitment to your health and life fitness and understand that good health and fitness are ways of living that you must embrace for the rest of your life, with adequate education, training, and knowledge, will come this power: the power for you to make the best and smartest choices for your health.
+Invest in living healthy with exercise appropriate to you and you alone, healthy and clean eating, adequate rest and recovery, and you can then reap the most benefits of a suitable H.I.T. program for you, whether you want to beat your competition or achieve other personal fitness and health goals.